brndnmtthws/optimal-buy-cbpro/README.md

 [`/etc/systemd/system/optimal-buy-gdax-deposit.service`](optimal-buy-gdax-deposit.service), and
 [`/etc/systemd/system/optimal-buy-gdax-deposit.timer`](optimal-buy-gdax-deposit.timer) to your liking.
 Make sure you:

-    * Change the BTC, ETH, and LTC deposit addresses
+    * Change the BTC, ETH, and LTC deposit addresses to deposit the coins into your wallet (use a Ledger or TREZOR)
     * Put the correct API keys in
     * Check the deposit amount (start with something small, like $150, to make sure it actually works first)
     * Check the timer dates